Hold the Pickles! Hold the Lettuce!

 Fun fact: Beef and pork are the only two products imported into the United States of America that do not require a country-of-origin label, an industry-wide acronym pathetically referred to as “COOL.”

-In 2020, the plandemic shut down an estimated 9.4 million small businesses, a strategy that drove the masses to big-chain box stores like Walmart and Target where ( m i r a c u l o u s l y ) folks could shop stress free and not have to worry about catching the “deadly virus.”
+In 2020, the “pandemic” shut down an estimated 9.4 million small businesses, a strategy that drove the masses to big-chain box stores like Walmart and Target where (m i r a c u l o u s l y ) folks could shop stress free and not have to worry about catching the “deadly virus.”

 That same year, the USDA, with the help of the Federal Drug Administration (FDA) and the Center for Disease Control (CDC), used the crisis as a pretext to massacre US livestock and close down processing plants across the country.
 These God-fearing humanitarians even found it in their hearts to set up a National Incident Coordination Center to help livestock producers facilitate this utterly despicable process that euthanized tens of thousands of helpless animals, put hundreds of cattle ranchers out of business, and fattened the wallets of importers, producers, packers, and their government shills.

-This was best exemplified in a 2015 interview with Professor David Klurfeld who, at the time, was National Leader for Human Nutrition at the USDA.
+This was best exemplified in a 2015 interview with Professor David Klurfeld who, at the time, was the national program leader for human nutrition at the USDA.

 Why anyone would even question a study like this is beyond my comprehension.
 I mean, think about it.
 Hot dogs filled with sodium nitrate and pink slime.
 What could possibly go wrong?